Your cart is currently empty!

 Among the simplest chants are the recitation formulas used for prayers and readings, such as the Collect, Epistle, and Gospel.
 These are almost entirely syllabic, with most of the text sung on a single reciting note and brief melodic motives marking the ends of phrases or sentences.
 These formulas predate the modal system and are not assigned to any specific mode.
 They are performed by the priest or an assistant, with occasional responses from the choir or congregation.
 Their simplicity reflects the practical needs of priests, who were not always trained singers and had extensive texts to recite.

 Slightly more elaborate are the psalm tones, formulas for singing psalms in the Office.
 Each of the eight modes has its own psalm tone, using the mode’s reciting tone as the main pitch for most of the text.
 These psalm tones remain in use today in Catholic, Anglican, and other traditions, continuing a practice that is at least twelve centuries old.
 Office antiphons frame the singing of psalms or canticles, providing context for the event or person being commemorated.
 Since the cycle of 150 psalms is sung weekly, while the antiphon changes daily, each psalm is paired with many different antiphons throughout the year.
-Office hymns, familiar to almost all Christian traditions, are strophic songs with several stanzas sung to the same melody.
+Office hymns, familiar to almost all Christian traditions, are strophic songs with several stanzas.
 These hymns are performed in every Office service, with melodies that often repeat phrases to create varied patterns.

 Psalmody also features in the Mass, where psalms sung with antiphons originally accompanied liturgical actions such as the entrance procession and communion.
 Over time, these chants—the Introit and Communion—were shortened and repositioned within the service.
 Mass antiphons are typically more ornate than their Office counterparts, often featuring neumatic or melismatic passages.
 Responsorial psalmody, in which a soloist sings verses and the choir or congregation responds with a refrain, is rooted in early Christian and Jewish practice.
 This structure underlies the Office responsories and the Gradual, Alleluia, and Offertory in the Mass.
 Over time, these chants became increasingly ornate, especially in the solo sections, as singers demonstrated their skill.